25 Aug Why EverLog Siding Does Not Contain Steel

 - ACI Building Code (ACI 318) dictates minimum concrete cover for steel reinforcement in section 7.7.3.
-Minimum cover for precast concrete (manufactured under plant controlled conditions) is 3/4 in.
-Therefore, a minimum thickness for a thin concrete panel or siding would be 2 x 3/4 in. + the thickness of steel.
+The minimum cover for precast concrete (manufactured under plant-controlled conditions) is 3/4 in.
+Therefore, the minimum thickness for a thin concrete panel or siding would be 2 x 3/4 in. + the thickness of the steel.
 For pencil wire (approx. 1/8 in.), the minimum panel/siding thickness would be 1-5/8 in.

 - NPCA – Quality Control Manual Section 4.3.3 states that “Concrete cover shall not be less than 1/2 in.”
 This minimum thickness is for deviation standards.
 Steel coverage should never be below 1/2 in.

-- Thin concrete panel or siding sections cannot provide the minimum concrete coverage to meet industry standards and satisfy building codes.
+- Thin concrete panels or siding sections cannot provide the minimum concrete coverage to meet industry standards and satisfy building codes.